byte-jn/colors/README.md

 # Colors
 evolution

-it's a simple color gradiant.
-below the color bubble is a description about the color
+it's a color gradiant with info. below the color bubble is a description about the color.

 # Key Features